John Henry Pepper: Authoring

 Pepper wrote eleven popular science books, starting with his first publications in the 1850s.
 1861's The Playbook of Metals, built upon the work of Antonio Snider-Pellegrini and is regarded as an important step in the understanding of continental drift.
 The books became so successful, particularly The Boy's Playbook of Science, that they could be found in secondary schools throughout the United Kingdom, and some American reprints became prescribed school texts in Pennsylvania and Brooklyn.

 Electricity and light

 Pepper was fascinated with electricity and light.
-In 1863 he illuminated Trafalgar Square and St. Paul's Cathedral to celebrate the marriage of Edward Albert, Prince of Wales, and Alexandra of Denmark.
+In 1863 he illuminated Trafalgar Square and St. Paul's Cathedral to celebrate the marriage of Albert Edward, Prince of Wales, and Alexandra of Denmark.
 He achieved this using a variation of the arc lamp.
 On 21 December 1867 at a banquet of "noblemen and scientific gentlemen" Pepper arranged for a telegram to be sent between Arthur Wellesley, 2nd Duke of Wellington and Andrew Johnson, President of the United States who was in Washington at the time.
 The message took just under 10 minutes to arrive in the United States with a reply coming in after around 20 minutes.
 This transmission was hailed as a significant achievement for science.